Criticized by moderates and pressured by their base, liberals fight for a voice in the Democratic Party

 Liberal officials want him to do even more by executive order, urging him to increase the minimum wage for federal contractors, forgive student debt immediately during the pandemic and possibly even move money around to provide coronavirus relief if they can’t make a deal with Senate GOP leaders.

 “The one irony is that Donald Trump may have accidentally established a precedent that gives Joe Biden more power to take unilateral action to move money and achieve bold action on the coronavirus,” said Adam Green, co-founder of the Progressive Change Campaign Committee, referring to Trump’s emergency declaration to build a wall along the border with Mexico that was upheld in court.
-“Why wouldn't that same exact concept apply to relief for homeowners and relief student debt?”
+“Why wouldn't that same exact concept apply to relief for homeowners and relief for student debt?”

 Jayapal said she thinks Biden should lay out his priorities and give Congress a short window to pass legislation — warning that if they don’t, he’ll move unilaterally.
 “I think that it’s important for President-elect Biden to use the bully pulpit of the White House to say, ‘I’m ready to take bold action on all of these things,’ ” she said.